 Nutrition is sort of like a symphony.
 That is, getting bigger never boils down to "just one thing" like eating tons of protein or overdosing on maltodextrin or vitargo in the over-emphasized "post training window."
 Successful muscle building nutrition is the sum total of eating properly, covering everything from total calories to protein to carbs and essential fats.
 That being said, an overlooked player in the group is blood sugar.
 Don't let the term throw you.
-Blood sugar is nothing more than a term to describe the amount of balance-scale-253x300glucose that floats around in the blood.
+Blood sugar is nothing more than a term to describe the amount of glucose that floats around in the blood.
 How's this sugar getting there, you ask?
 It comes from carbohydrates.
 When you eat carbs, they break down into sugar (glucose); get absorbed through the intestinal tract and absorbed into the bloodstream.
 Then, this sugar floats around in the blood until your muscles absorb it to use it for energy or to make muscle glycogen, an important component in muscle recovery.
 Or, the sugar can be sent down fat-storing pathways that can lead to increased stored body fat.
 This article is about balance – keeping blood sugar levels stable because low blood sugar, from keeping carbs too low for too long, can lead to sub-par growth while elevated levels can lead to an unwanted increase in blubber - making you looked "blimpy" rather than massively muscular.
 Apply the 7 tips below to keep your sugar levels rock steady, free from slumping dives, while preventing rapid rises.

 1) Pick Your Carbs